Policy gradients#

 # Convert from a tensor encoding back to the action space

-return probabilities[self.action_to_id[action]]
+return probabilities[action]

 def evaluate_actions(self, states, actions):